ainnadhiraah/sql-data-warehouse-project/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

+---
+### Notes

+During bulk ingestion into the bronze layer, one record was not loaded in the bronze.erp_cust_az12 table.
+The missing record was identified via source-to-target reconciliation and inserted manually to ensure completeness.